ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ```

 ### Aside: Specifying file names with Vim's file macros
-Of course to compile a file, you need to specify the file's name.
+Of course, to actually to compile a file, you need to specify the file's name.
 Vim provides a set of macros and modifiers that makes it easy to reference the current file, but the syntax is a little weird if you haven't seen it before.
 It might be easiest with a concrete example: consider a LaTeX file with the path `~/Documents/demo/myfile.tex`, and suppose Vim was launched from inside `~/Documents/demo/` to edit `myfile.tex` (so that Vim's working directory is `~/Documents/demo`).
 In this case...

 | Macro | Meaning | Example result |
 | ----- | ------- | -------------- |